Spope/ViewportDetector.js/README.md

 Javascript viewport element visibility library

-ViewportDetector is a **lightweight** (1kb Gzipped) dependancy free library to detect if an element is in the viewport or not.
+ViewportDetector is a **lightweight** (1kb Gzipped) dependancy free library to detect if an element is shown in the viewport (or another container) or not.
 It use **requestAnimationFrame** API to be without any impact on the performance.

 ## Installation